Tinkerforge/doc/en/source/Hardware/Master_Extensions/Ethernet_Extension.rst

 PoE Power Supply
 ^^^^^^^^^^^^^^^^

-PoE injectors can be used to supply Bricks and Bricklets over Ethernet.
+PoE injectors can be used to power Bricks and Bricklets over Ethernet.
-The Ethernet Extension will power the complete stack Activeted PoE will be signeld by a green LED on the Ethernet Extension.
+The Ethernet Extension will power the complete stack.
+Activated PoE will be signaled by a green LED on the Ethernet Extension.

 Servos and (stepper-) motors connected to DC-, Servo- or Stepper Bricks can not be powered by PoE since the PoE voltage typically is too high.